Hydran00/PointCloud2Unity/README.md

 # PointCloud2Unity
-A Unity package containing different possible implementations for visualizing the PointCloud2 data coming from ROS2 through the TCP-Connector.
+A Unity package containing a collection of possible implementations for visualizing point clouds.
+This package contains also a script to decode the PointCloud2 message coming from ROS/ROS2.

 ### Proposed methods:
 1. Creating a single mesh with all the points.
 Then each point will render a triangle or a disc using the geometry shader. [[1](#references)]
 2. Exploit GPU Instancing and render directly each points as a single mesh (quad, cube, sphere, ...). [[2](#references)]
 3. Variant of method 2 in which `ComputeBuffers` are used to store the data and then render the points.[[2](#references),[3](#references)]
+4. Use of the Unity Particles System. [[6](#references)]

 Each methods uses a particular shader which is located in the same folder of the script.

 ## Method 1
 This method creates a single mesh with all the points.
 Then points will render a triangle or a sphere using the geometry shader.
-This approach seems to be the most performant, but does not have the possibility to draw quads, cubes or other shapes.
+This approach seems more performant than Methods 2-3, but does not have the possibility to draw quads, cubes or other shapes.
 The material is inherited from the `PCL` GameObject, so it is possible to switch from points to triangles and viceversa directly from the inspector.
 This will cause the material to change from `PointMeshShader` to `TriangleMeshShader` and viceversa.

 ### Preview
 <table>